-I learned this was thanks to L-theanine, an energy-boosting amino acid found in green tea that's been shown to boost memory, slow cognitive decline, and boost the brain conditions for calm.
+I learned this was thanks to L-theanine, an energy-boosting amino acid found in green tea that's been shown to boost memory2, slow cognitive decline, and overall make you feel calmer cognitively3.
 Depending on how your body metabolizes coffee and how you take your coffee, it can give you an energy burst, but that often comes with a crash later on.
 That's the case for me, but I don't think I even realized until feeling the slow burn of matcha.
 Buh-bye, 4 p.m. slump.

 4. I realized how much of my day was structured around coffee.

 Starting my day with coffee was a no-brainer, but I was always thinking about my next meal to avoid the shakes or picking up my energy levels from the crash.
 When drinking coffee, I'd eat more to balance out the acid and anxiety-inducing effects.
 With matcha, eating intuitively comes more easily.
 I started to notice this close to a month in.